noorulhaq/reactor-logback-hystrix/README.md

 #Reactor Logback Hystrix

 An extension of reactor-logback addon enriched with hystrix circuit breaker.
-This library is developed as a reasult of below issue.
+This library is an outcome of below issue.
 Please read the comments for further detail.
 <br/>https://github.com/reactor/reactor-addons/issues/63

 ## Getting it